Interview by Jacqueline Manetta

 // Have you ever felt discriminated against because of your gender?

-I wouldn’t exactly say discriminated against, but I’ve definitely felt treated differently than mxn.
-I have had supervisors who are men at my job that made me feel uncomfortable or made me feel like I am less because I am a woman.
+I wouldn’t exactly say discriminated against, but I’ve definitely felt treated differently than men.
+I have had supervisors who are men at my job that made me feel uncomfortable or made me feel as if I was less because I am a woman.

 // What is the biggest struggle you have faced as a woman?

 Professionally, sometimes my values and morals are hard to maintain at work.
 It's difficult to be contained at work when I see things that don't match my values and that I don’t agree with.
 I have to bite my tongue and not speak up because I don’t want to lose my job.

 I overcame this struggle by realizing what is important to me.
 As long as I am following my morals and values, I realized I can’t control the people around me.

 // Explain a time in your life when you felt strong.